interTwin-eu/itwinai/docs/getting_started_with_itwinai.rst

     pytest -v -m "not slurm" tests/

-However, some tests are intended to be executed only on an HPC system, where SLURM is available.
-They are marked with "slurm" tag.
-To run also those tests, use the dedicated job script:
+However, some tests are intended to be executed only on HPC systems, where SLURM is available.
+They are marked with "slurm" tags.
+To run these tests, use the dedicated job script:

 .. code-block:: bash